Midnight Madness (1980 film): Production

+Background

+In 1979, the Los Angeles International Film Expo screened the short film Junior High School (1978) which Michael Nankin and David Wechter had directed and produced.
+Disney's Buena Vista hired both of them to a development contract.

+Filming

+Principal filming started on July 2, 1979.

+Cameos

 Paul Reubens (known for playing Pee-wee Herman) has a small part as the Pinball City Proprietor.
 Other cameos include John Fiedler as Wally Thorpe, one of the other tenants, and Marvin Kaplan as the Bonaventure desk clerk.
 Future film director Andy Tennant plays a member of the Blue team.
 This is Michael J. Fox's first film, credited as Michael Fox.

 Johnie's Fat Boy was Johnie's Coffee Shop, closed in 2000, and still used for filming.
 Pinball City was Castle Park (later Malibu Castle) Miniature Golf in North Hollywood, closed in 1998.

 Music

 The film features three original songs written by David Wechter and Julius Wechter.
 All songs were performed by Donna Fein: